fl720/Year3_FYP/up2154598/README.md

 "Turn Off Webcam" button to disable capture and reduce CPU usage

 Automatic email alert when a fall (e.g., "Lying") is detected

+---

+## `source/` Folder Structure
+This is the folder that contains all files that are used to develop health advisory output.

+- `data/comfitness_level.py`: Using heat index function to generate correct lables for training.
+- `data/comfortness_data_generate.py`: Generates correct labels from input random tempetures and random humidity levels to functions in `data/comfitness_level.py`.
+- `data/comfitness_training.csv`: Labels for training
+- `model/comfitness_level_NN.py`: Training of the feedforward nerual network.
+- `model/test_comfitness_nn.py`: Using model to produce predict results.
+- `compare_prediction.py`: Compare results from heat index function and predict results from trained nerual network.